minsystems/theboardroom/README.md

 - You will need to have Node.js installed, this project has been tested with Node version 10.X and 12.X
 - Fully Owned By Minsystems NG

+## Respect to IAMRAMZY

+- For helping me and granting me the go-ahead in achieving this much
+- Cheers!